Jim Armstrong (curler): Personal life

 He worked as a dentist, until he sold his practice in 2003.
-He had first decided to take a year off, to get knee surgery on both knees, but after the first knee was replaced, he had a car accident, where his recently repaired knee was slammed into the dashboard, and he had to have more surgeries on the replaced knee, as well as the scheduled surgery on the other knee.
+He had first decided to take a year off to undergo bilateral knee replacement surgery.
+After the first knee was replaced, he had a car accident, where his recently repaired knee was slammed into the dashboard, and he had to have more surgeries on the replaced knee, as well as the scheduled surgery on the other knee.
 Over this period he could not work and had to sell his practice.

 His wife of 29 years, died in September 2009.
 She had been diagnosed with cancer in 2005.

 Armstrong and his son were arrested in April 2010 for trafficking counterfeit goods after he was accused of smuggling Chinese-made pills labeled Viagra and Cialis into Canada from Washington.
 His son would sell them in nightclubs, and said he had been selling such pills for three years.
 Armstrong pleaded guilty in October 2010 and had to pay a $30,000 fine as well as perform community service, while his son was "banned" from the University of B.C., and got one year and one day in jail.

 Armstrong currently lives in Cambridge, Ontario.